comtihon/catcher_modules/Readme.rst

 Contribution
 ------------
 If you believe your external python module can be useful for other people you can create a pull request here.
+You can find quick support in the telegram channel.

 Additional dependencies